The Beat Beginner

 DW kits are known to be quite pricey, but they’re made with incredible precision and craftsmanship by John Good, Don Lombardi, and the guys at the Oxnard Factory.

 I love the simplicity of the brand’s drum set lines.
-You get the Design Series, Performance Series, and Collector’s Series
+You get the Design Series (in Europe), Performance Series (in Europe), and Collector’s Series (in Europe).

 The Design Series kits are budget professional options.
 The Collector’s Series kits are the top-tier picks with all the high-end tones and features.
 The Performance Series kits fall somewhere in the middle.